The Bankrate promise

 Cons of bond ETFs

 - Expense ratios may be relatively high.
 If there’s an area where bond ETFs have drawbacks, it could be in their expense ratios – those fees that investors pay for the manager to handle the fund.
-With interest rates so low, a bond fund’s expenses may eat up a sizable portion of the interest generated by the holdings, turning a small yield into a miniscule one.
+A bond fund’s expenses may eat up a sizable portion of the interest generated by the holdings, turning a small yield into a miniscule one.

-- Low returns.
-Another potential downside with bond ETFs has less to do with them than with interest rates.
-Rates will likely remain low for some time, especially for shorter-term bonds, and that situation will only be exacerbated by the expense ratios on bonds.
+- Potential low returns.
+Another potential downside with bond ETFs has less to do with them than with interest rates, which have been especially low in the last decade, though they’ve increased in 2022 and 2023.
 If you’re buying a bond ETF – where the bonds are usually selected by passively reflecting an index – yields are likely to reflect the broader market.
 However, you may get some extra juice from an actively managed mutual fund, but you’ll probably have to pay a higher expense ratio to get into it.
 That higher expense may be worth it, however, in terms of higher returns.

 How to buy an ETF